alexkolo/strategic-ai/services.md

 ## How I Help Your Software (and Your Business) Succeed

-Partnering with me means gaining access to specialized expertise that can:
+Partnering with me means gaining access to unique expertise that can:

 - **Accelerate Your AI Development:** Bring cutting-edge features to market faster.
 - **Increase Model Accuracy & Reliability:** Reduce false alarms and build greater trust with your users.